kah-ve/FoundationsDataSCIProject/README.md

 ### Given a table of log normalized stock data with 9 unknown companies in the same industry and 21 days of data for each (making 9 * 21 = 189 columns) over the past 2500 days.
 Total table is 2500 rows with 189 columns.
 Also given the future values of company 4 as the Y to train against.
 Need to build the best regression and classification models that will give the best predictions for new company 4 data that will be fed in to our trained models.

+### Results:
-## Results: Ended up using a Random Forest with parameters
+#### Ended up using a Random Forest with parameters below that were finally found through RandomizedSearchCV.

     params = {
      'n_estimators': 1400,